-The awards for the state event will be presented annually at the state FFA convention to include a team 1st, 2nd and 3rd place plaque and a travel monetary award.
-The high scoring individual will receive a plaque.
+The awards for the state event will be presented annually at the state FFA convention to include a team 1st, 2nd, and 3rd place plaque and a monetary award for travel.
+The high scoring individual will also receive a plaque.